 2] Run Network Adapter Troubleshooter

 Run Network Adapter Troubleshooter and check if it helps.
 Ordinarily, this built-in troubleshooting diagnostics will allow you to detect the problems that you are experiencing with your network.
-You will get it here – Control Panel > All Control Panel Items > Troubleshooting > Network and Internet.
-It finds and fixes problems with wireless and network adapters.
-You can also right-click on the network icon, and select the network troubleshooter.

 3] Change Adapter settings

 If this fails, try changing Adapter settings.
 To do so, select the change adapter settings option from the Network and Sharing Center window.
-You will find the adaptor option residing on the left side of the window.
+You will find the adaptor option located on the left side of the window.

 Then, open the Properties of the Network Adapter and try locating the one that is currently in use.
 It should be visible to you as a Wireless Adapter.